bugnano/frigame_docs/source/index.rst

 - Sprites with animations, movement, collision detection, callbacks, transforms
 - Sprite layers (grouping) with optional background image or gradient
 - Extensible resource manager
-- Sound support using HTML5 Audio where available, with optional fallback to Flash
+- Sound support using Web Audio API and HTML5 Audio where available, with optional fallback to Flash
+- Extensible tweening for sprite and sound properties
 - Optional keyboard and mouse state polling